aneasystone/github-trending/README.md

 ## All language

+* 【2023-01-29】[komeilmehranfar / companies-with-remote-positions-available-for-iranians](https://github.com/komeilmehranfar/companies-with-remote-positions-available-for-iranians) - List of companies with remote positions which hire Iranian experts
+* 【2023-01-29】[PaulWaltersDev / FreeLearningResourcesForSoftwareTesters](https://github.com/PaulWaltersDev/FreeLearningResourcesForSoftwareTesters) - A New Project to create a set of links to free Online Learning Resources for New and Experienced Software Testers.
+* 【2023-01-29】[charliermarsh / ruff](https://github.com/charliermarsh/ruff) - An extremely fast Python linter, written in Rust.
 * 【2023-01-28】[flutter / news_toolkit](https://github.com/flutter/news_toolkit) - A news template application built in Flutter, by Google and Very Good Ventures.
 Learn more at: https://flutter.github.io/news_toolkit
 * 【2023-01-28】[HexRaysSA / goomba](https://github.com/HexRaysSA/goomba) - gooMBA is a Hex-Rays Decompiler plugin to simplify Mixed Boolean-Arithmetic (MBA) expressions
 * 【2023-01-28】[localsend / localsend](https://github.com/localsend/localsend) - An open source cross-platform alternative to AirDrop